starius/ScPrime/doc/api/Wallet.md

 ###### Query String Parameters
 ```
 // Number of hastings being sent.
-A hasting is the smallest unit in Sia.
+A hasting is the smallest unit in SiaPrime.
 There
 // are 10^24 hastings in a siacoin.
 amount      // hastings